mongodb-model/cli/README.md

 # CLI

 Cli helps in building CLIs and styling terminals.
+If you are not building a cli application, then you most likely do not need it.
 Cli is a duplex stream, specifically a Transform stream with some functionalities added.
-Primarily it uses full power of the NodeJs Transform Stream API.
-In other words, everything you can do with NodeJs Transform API you can do with base!
+Primarily, it uses full power of the NodeJs Transform Stream API.
+In other words, everything you can do with NodeJs Transform API you can do with cli!
 Cli is centrally very highly event driven.
-It's command use is by extension.
+Its common use is by extension or by using object destruction to get the instance methods needed.

 ### Installation